mshahbazi72/NeRF-GAN-Distillation/README.md

 # NeRF-GAN-Distillation
-The official github repo for the paper "Nerf-Gan Distillation for Efficient 3D-Aware Generation with Convolutions".
+The official github repo for the paper "NeRF-GAN Distillation for Efficient 3D-Aware Generation with Convolutions".

 <a href="https://arxiv.org/abs/2303.12865">Paper